Single vs. Three Phase Power Distribution - Know the Difference

 Many customers, however, are still asking whether they should use single or three-phase rack mount PDUs in their data centers.
 This article will explore the basic differences between the two systems.

 What makes these systems different?

 Single-phase power systems distribute up to 120V of alternating current.
 This current is distributed over two wires: A single, active conductor and a neutralone.
 The current changes size and direction at regular intervals.
 Single-phase wires are usually grounded at the switchboard.

 These systems are mostly used in residential settings that have small workloads.
 They are rarely used in data centers today, as the majority of cabinets are too dense and require more electricity than single-phase systems can provide.
 And this is where three-phase systems come into play.

 What makes three-phase power distribution the better choice for data centers?
 Three-phase power systems are comprised of three alternating currents, each varying in phase by 120 degrees.

 Take a new look at 3-phase power distribution.
-Learn how alternating-phase power on a per-receptacle basis simplifies load balancing and provides gerater efficiencies.
+Learn how alternating-phase power on a per-receptacle basis simplifies load balancing and provides greater efficiencies.

 To illustrate the difference between single and three-phase power distribution, think of waves crashing onto a beach.
-Normally a wave crashes, recedes back into the ocean and then a few seconds later another wave follows.
+Normally a wave crash recedes back into the ocean, and then a few seconds later another wave follows.
 This is like a single-phase alternating current.

 So, if someone is recommending single-phase power distribution for your data center, make sure you get a second opinion from a certified power expert.
 If you are operating a large data center that is carrying heavy workloads, you should strongly consider using a three-phase power distribution system.